eabglobal/juniper/README.rst

     functions:
       router:
-        image: custom/withmissingdependencies
+        image: custom/local_docker_image
         requirements: ./src/router/requirements.txt
         include:
         - ./src/router_function/router/lambda_function.py

-The only difference is that the image specified for the router function is a custom docker image.
+In this case, a developer needs to build the docker image before executing the juni build command.

 At this point, the developer can push the docker image to the docker hub and use the hosted version instead of the local one.
 This strategy separates the build of